This is an attempt to track all the technologies I used, and everything else I have been doing in the field of Computer Science,

 Basic Portuguese (A2).

-Managing all Linux infrastructure, composed of hundreds of RHEL and CentOS servers.
+Managing the security of the Linux infrastructure, composed of hundreds of VMs.

-Taking care of the system inventory, system and security updates, and migration of the older systems.
+Taking care of the system inventory, system provisioning, security updates, and migration of the older systems.

 September - October 2021: Professor at University of Business and International Studies (part-time) — Geneva, Switzerland.

 Managed the whole Linux IT infrastructure, composed of thousands of RHEL servers with OpenLDAP centralized authentication, handling all IT services of the canton of Vaud.

 - OS: Red Hat Enterprise Linux 5, 6, 7, and 8.

 - Configuration management and server provisioning: Red Hat Satellite 6, VMware, Puppet Enterprise, Git, GitLab, BlueCat Address Manager.